Use cases

 client_id

-Your integration application's client (you can copy it from the Commerce Layer dashboard).
+Your integration client ID (you can copy it from the Commerce Layer Dashboard API credentials details page).

 client_secret

-Your integration application's client secret (you can copy it from the Commerce Layer dashboard).
+Your integration client secret (you can copy it from the Commerce Layer Dashboard API credentials details page).

 These are optional variables we use in the collection to populate recurring keys and that you can set based on your needs and fill with values coming from your organization (e.g. SKU codes, currencies, coupons):